 How to Prevent Lateral Movement

-To effectively prevent lateral movement attacks, organizations must adopt a multi-layered approach that focuses on securing their networks and endpoints.
+To effectively prevent lateral movement attacks, organisations must adopt a multi-layered approach that focuses on securing their networks and endpoints.
 This involves implementing various security measures, monitoring suspicious activity, and educating employees about potential threats.
-Here are some critical steps you can take to minimize the risk of lateral movement:
+Here are some critical steps you can take to minimise the risk of lateral movement:

 - Network Segmentation: Divide your network into smaller segments or zones with restricted access controls.
 This limits an attacker's ability to move laterally within your environment.

 - Access Control: Establish strict access control policies based on the principle of least privilege (POLP).
 Ensure that users only have access to resources necessary for their job roles.

 - Patch Management: Regularly update all software applications and operating systems with the latest patches to close known vulnerabilities exploited by attackers during lateral movement attempts.